nasahapps/AwkwardRatings-Android/README.md

 * tmdb
 * youtube

-Where the parse file is just a two-line file where the first line is your application ID and the second line is your client key, and the tmdb and youtube files are one-line files that contain their respective API keys.
+where the parse file is just a two-line file where the first line is your application ID and the second line is your client key, and the tmdb and youtube files are one-line files that contain their respective API keys.

 <h2>Parse Database</h2>